immunefi-team/Bounty_Boosts/Immunefi Arbitration/29467 - [SC - Low] RewardTimelockexecuteRewardTransaction - L Inco....md

 # `RewardTimelock::executeRewardTransaction()` - L112: Incorrect comparison operator results in not being able to execute reward tx at the very last second of tx expiration timestamp.

-Submitted on Tue Mar 19 2024 18:07:36 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 20th 2024 at 00:07:36 UTC by @OxSCSamurai for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29467